William Merrifield: Tributes

-A school in Sault Ste.
-Marie was named after him in recognition of his service to his country although it was closed in 2015.
-The armoury of the 56th Field Artillery Regiment in Brantford, Ontario, is also named for Merrifield.
+In 1946 a public elementary school in Sault Ste.
+Marie was named after him in recognition of his service to his country.
+The school was closed in 2015.
+The armoury of the 56th Field Artillery Regiment in Brantford, Ontario is also named for Merrifield.

 Victoria Cross

 In addition to the VC and MM, Merrifield was also entitled to the 1914–15 Star, the British War Medal, and the Victory Medal.
 He also held the King George VI Coronation Medal.
 His medals were donated to the Canadian War Museum by the Merrifield family in November 2005.